MiguelCarmonaF/appointments-react-vite-localstorage/README.md

 # React + Vite + tailwind + local storage

-CRUD page made in react+vite + local storage
+CRUD page made in react + vite + local storage + tailwindcss

 Make appointments for your pets at this veterinarian!